 From the root directory of our project, execute the below commands to add the new remote repository.

 git remote add origin2 [your_remote_repository_url] git push origin2 development:master

 Note that you need to use the SSH remote URL in this case.

-This pushes the code from our first repository’s development branch to the master branch of second repository.
+This pushes the code from our first repository’s development branch to the master branch of the second repository.

 Here we are actually adding a second origin named origin2 (Remote origin) to our project and pushing the code to it.

-So in this article, we created a simple project, add it to a GitHub repository.
+So in this article, we created a simple project, and add it to a GitHub repository.
 We also pushed the same project to another GitHub repository using the SSH key permission.
 In the same manner, we can push our project to multiple git repositories.